safeamiiir/personal_blog/content/notes/git.md

 Tags:

-- If you remove tags on GitHub, the ones on your local stays! regardless of what `git fetch ...` you do.
-You have to run: `git tag -l | xargs git tag -d`.
+- If you remove tags on GitHub, the ones on your local stays! regardless of what `git fetch ...` you do you still have to run:
+  `git tag -l | xargs git tag -d`
-  - `git fetch --prune --tags` didn't do it.
+  Just `git fetch --prune --tags` didn't do it.